core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This section defines the actual KUDOS procedure performed by two peers to update their OSCORE keying material.
 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 Once completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW.

 In particular, each peer contributes by generating a fresh value N1 or N2, and providing it to the other peer.
-Furthermore, X1 and X2 are the values of the 'x' byte specified in the OSCORE option of the first and second KUDOS message, respectively.
-These values are used by the peers as input to the updateCtx() function in order to derive a new OSCORE Security Context.
+Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of the first and second KUDOS message, respectively.
+As defined in {{ssec-derive-ctx-client-init}}, these values are used by the peers to build the input N and X to the updateCtx() function, in order to derive a new OSCORE Security Context.
 As for any new OSCORE Security Context, the Sender Sequence Number and the replay window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

-When starting KUDOS the initiator determines if it wants to preserve observations.
-In such case, the "Preserve Observations" 'b' bit in the message is set to 1 (see {{ssec-oscore-option-extensions}}).
-Only if the equivalent bit from the responder is set to 1 observatons are preserved (see {{preserving-observe}}).
-Note that this may be exploited as a general method for terminating multiple ongoing observations.
-That is, a client wishing to terminate all its ongoing observations can execute the KUDOS procedure and indicate to NOT keep ongoing observations.
-Thus, all its observations will be terminated after the KUDOS execution has finished.
-Note that in this scenario the client may in fact not be interested primarily in running KUDOS to update the key material but rather specifically for terminating observations.
-This solution may be cheaper than explicitly sending observaton cancellation requests for all ongoing observations.

 Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages.

 Also, that peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.
+More specifically, if either or both peers indicate the wish to cancel their observations, those will be all cancelled following a successful KUDOS execution.

+Note that, even though that peer had no real reason to update its OSCORE keying material, running KUDOS can be intentionally exploited as a more efficient way to terminate all the ongoing observations with the other peer, compared to sending one cancellation request per observation (see {{Section 3.6 of RFC7641}}).

 Once a peer has successfully decrypted and verified an incoming message protected with CTX\_NEW, that peer MUST discard the old Security Context CTX\_OLD.